anyswap/CrossChain-Bridge/README.md

 ## Preparations

-Running  `swapserver` to provide cross chain bridge service, we must prepare the following things firstly and config them rightly.
+Running  `swapserver` and `swaporacle` to provide cross chain bridge service, we must prepare the following things firstly and config them rightly.
 Otherwise the program will not run or run rightly.
 To ensure this, we have add many checkings to the config items.

 For the config file, please refer [config file example](https://github.com/fsn-dev/crossChain-Bridge/blob/master/params/config.toml)